-This is the EUR USD 5 minute chart for Wednesday 25th November.
+Above is the EUR USD 5 minute chart for Wednesday 25th November.
 The red square was at 8 am (UK time).
-For the watchful this showed itself as a major trend reversal (MTR) or a lower double top.
-(There is nothing major about a MTR because in a higher time frame, say the daily chart, this is just a medium-sized doji bar of no spectacular context).
+For the watchful, this showed itself as a ‘major’ trend reversal (MTR) or a lower double top.
+(There is nothing major about an MTR because in a higher time frame, say the daily chart, this is just a medium-sized doji bar with no spectacular context).

-Trading a MTR is only one of many strategies.
-A MTR is high risk, no better than a 40% chance of success, but the reward compared to the risk is high.
-In this case the reward was 4 to 1 for the initial trade.
-The potential return from this trade, if managed correctly, and with entries as I’ve suggested, was in the region of £1700.
-That is assuming that the trades were held all the way to the blue circle and that the trade at ‘D’ was exited at break even.
+Trading an MTR is only one of many strategies.
+An MTR is a high risk, no better than a 40% chance of success, but the reward compared to the risk is high.
+In this case, the bonus was 4 to 1 for the initial trade.
+The potential return from this trade, if managed correctly, and with entries, as I’ve suggested, was in the region of £1700.
+That is assuming that the trades were held all the way to the blue circle and that the trade at ‘D’ was out at break even.

 Not a bad return for a mornings concentration.